 - An active-duty service member for at least 90 continuous days

-- A National Guard or Reserve member for at least six years or honorably discharged member
+- A National Guard or Reserve member for at least six years and honorably

 - The unremarried surviving spouse of a veteran or service-member who died in line of duty or from a service-related incident

 If you qualify for a VA loan, you can shop around for different options.
 You can find fixed-rate or adjustable-rate mortgages (ARM) with varying repayment terms ranging from 15 to 30 years.

 In addition to favorable interest rates, VA loans offer some distinct advantages.
 For example, they require no PMI and carry no prepayment penalty.
 The VA also sets limits to how much lenders can charge in closing costs.

 However, you will be required to pay a VA Funding fee that varies depending on your military status.
 It can range from 1.25% to 2.15% for most branches of the military and from 1.5% to 2.24% for Reserve and National Guard personnel.
 It can roll over into your loan amount at your request.

 In addition, you’ll encounter some of the usual fees such as appraisal and recording fees.
 If you’re struggling to make payments, however, the VA counseling programs can help.